Compare quotes from our trusted insurance partners:

 • Personal Accident & Illness insurance: This policy covers you for loss of income if you were unable to work because of an injury or illness, even if you are harmed or fall ill at home, on holiday, or outside of your work.

-A Business Insurance Pack is an easy, convenient way for butcher shop owners to protect their business property, stock and assets.
+A Business Insurance Pack is a convenient way for self-employed business owners to protect their property, stock, and other assets under one tailored policy.

-Working in a butcher shop means you rely on your body to be physically fit for the job.
+As a self-employed individual, you rely on your body to be physically fit for the job.
 Personal Accident and Illness insurance can provide levels of cover for loss of income, permanent disablement and even death if you are unable to work as a result of an injury or illness (even if it occurs outside of your employment).

 Hear from our customers